What Happens When You Stop Training With Weights (Updated 6-2020)

 What Happens When You Stop Training: The Bottom Line

 An important lesson we can take away from detraining is the importance of having a sustainable exercise program with some degree of high intensity training and eccentric movements.
 Many athletes, from bodybuilders, to dancers and fitness models tend to rely on excessive amounts of exercise and activity to keep their body fat levels down.
 This may work in the short term, but in the event of injury (which is often inevitable with extreme amounts of exercise) or simply life getting in the way of spending hours exercising; it will do more harm than good.
 The bottom line is that one day you will have to stop and when you do it will be very difficult to eat significantly less calories than you are accustomed to eating.
 Thus gaining weight is usually how the story ends.
 It makes sense then to always follow a workout program that you can reasonably follow long term, one that doesn’t call for hours upon hours of training that can increase your likelihood of sustaining a stress injury.
+(See my article on Exercise Addiction).
 Combine that with learning to eat well and you’ll have the best chances of getting into great shape and staying there.
 In the end, layoffs aren’t always a bad thing, so that vacation you took away from the gym for a couple of weeks shouldn’t leave you miserable and depressed.
 A layoff can mean greater gains down the road and even if you are forced to stop for a significant amount of time, keep in mind that any losses in strength, conditioning and or muscle mass will be quickly reversed when you resume training.

 Please note that all material is copyrighted and DMCA Protected and can be reprinted only with the expressed authorization of the author.